BNTechie/Learning_Resources/Statistics/README.md

 - **Cosine Similarity = 0**: The vectors are orthogonal, meaning they have no similarity (the angle between them is 90°).
 - **Cosine Similarity = -1**: The vectors are diametrically opposed, meaning they point in opposite directions (the angle between them is 180°).

+***Applications:***

+-Text Similarity:

+In natural language processing (NLP), cosine similarity is often used to measure the similarity between two documents by representing them as vectors in a term frequency or TF-IDF (Term Frequency-Inverse Document Frequency) space.

+-Recommendation Systems:

+Cosine similarity is commonly used in recommendation systems to find items or users that are similar to a given item or user based on their vector representations of preferences or ratings.

+-Clustering:

+In clustering algorithms like k-means, cosine similarity can be used to measure the distance between data points and centroids, especially in high-dimensional spaces.

+-Image Similarity:

+Cosine similarity can also be used in image processing to compare feature vectors extracted from images, helping to identify similar images.